November 11, 2025

 Efficiency Is Personal: The Human Case

-It’s tempting to think of efficiency as a P&L line and a Gantt chart.
-It’s also about people.
-Consider the experience of ahigh-performing team member in a small firm.
-They’re smart, loyal, and busy.
-But their day is divided between the job you hired them to do and the work the system refuses to do data re-entry, chasing approvals, reconciling mismatched numbers, searching for “the latest” template.
+It's tempting to think of efficiency as a P&L line and a Gantt chart.
+It's also about people.
+Consider the experience of a high-performing team member in a small firm.
+Their day is divided between the job you hired them to do and the work the system refuses to do — data re-entry, chasing approvals, reconciling mismatched numbers, searching for "the latest" template.

 Valuation, Lenders, and What Serious Buyers Notice